Public sector equality duty

 This information will be updated on an annual basis.
 You can find information about the actions we will take to expand the range of data available in coming years on the next steps page.

-To assist in the interpretation of the data published here, you can find key facts about the population of the borough on the our population page.
-We have also produced a population profile.
+To assist in the interpretation of the data published here, you can find key facts about the population of the borough on our population page.